 As part of Ohio State's international strategy, the Office of International Affairs is responsible for cultivating and nurturing the growth of global perspectives at Ohio State.

 Area studies centers advance knowledge and awareness of international cultures and world regions.
 The centers work with departments to identify programmatic needs; sponsor a wide range of academic activities, including lectures, symposia, conferences, and library resources; and conduct outreach activities for P-12 students and teachers.
 Area studies centers are funded through the U.S. Department of Education's Title VI National Resource Center (NRC) and Foreign Language Area Studies (FLAS) fellowships.
-Ohio State has five area studies centers, two with full Title VI NRC and FLAS funding*:
+Ohio State has five area studies centers, three with full Title VI NRC and FLAS funding*: